HL7/US-Core/input/pagecontent/must-support.md

 The Profile elements consist of *Mandatory*, *Must Support*, and *Additional USCDI Requirements* elements.
-The sections below define the server and client expectations for processing these elements and illustrate how they are displayed and documented.
+The sections below define the Server and Client expectations for processing these elements and illustrate how they are displayed and documented.